donaldumoru/oop-rental-domain-model/README.md

 ### Out of Scope

-The focus of this project is on domain modeling and object-oriented design and NOT on building a complete application.
+Again, the focus of this project is on domain modeling and object-oriented design and NOT on building a complete application.
 As a result, the following aspects are out of scope:

 - User interface
 - Data persistence